slongwell/slongwell.github.io/_posts/2016-09-25-karabiner-workaround.md

 2. In Karabiner-Elements, remap <kbd>CAPS</kbd> to <kbd>CTRL_R</kbd>:

     Update: The below actions are no longer necessary, as recent versions of Karabiner-Elements (~v90.48, noted 2016-10-10) now have GUI support for simple modifications.
-Note that Karabiner-Elements will automatically create/modify the `karabiner.json` config file; since this config file has slight changes in format, it may be in conflict with existing ones.
+Note that Karabiner-Elements will automatically create/modify the `karabiner.json` config file; since this config file has slight changes in format, it may be in conflict with manually created ones.

     *In terminal*: